 Nail Varnish to Remove Verrucas In A Nutshell

-Some people have success on wart removal with nail polish – an approach similar to duct tape method that claimed to suffocate the HPV wart virus by blocking the warts from oxygen supply, stopping the plantar wart to keep growing and made the verrucas fail to survive.
+Some people have success on wart removal with nail polish – an approach similar to duct tape method that claimed to suffocate the HPV wart virus by blocking the warts from oxygen supply, stopping the wart to keep growing and made the verrucas fail to survive.

 Never use this technique on delicate areas like on the genitals or on the face.